LL.M. in International Law - FAQ

 Generally, Law Buddies pick the international students up from the airport and drive them to campus on their first day in Tampa Bay.
 They help get them settled by taking them to the store and setting up bank accounts and cellular phone plans.

 Do I have to get a Florida driver's license to be able to drive in Florida?

 Foreigners need to have an international driver's license to be able to drive in Florida.
 Go here to read the frequently asked questions by international drivers: http://www.flhsmv.gov/driver-licenses-id-cards/visiting-florida-faqs/

-Check out this website for materials needed to get a driver’s license: www.gathergoget.com
+Check out this website for materials needed to get a driver's license: What to Bring

-International students that are willing to get a Florida driver’s license need to go to a tax collector center with the required documents and pay a fee (around $45) and to pass an eye-test.
+International students that are willing to get a Florida driver's license need to go to a tax collector center with the required documents and pay a fee (around $45) and pass an eye test.
 Some countries (i.e. France) have a reciprocal agreement with Florida so that their citizens do not need to take any written or practical driving test.
-Some other countries (i.e. Germany) have a limited reciprocal agreement so that their citizens need to take a written test.
-Check if your country is on this list of countries.
+Some other countries (i.e. Germany) have a limited reciprocal agreement so their citizens need to take a written test.
+Check with the local Florida Highway Safety and Motor Vehicles Office.

 What accommodations will I have during exams?
 Can I bring a dictionary?

 International students may request extra time for taking their final exam accommodations and may also request to use a dictionary during an exam.

 Can I take a bar exam after graduation?